Paddington (Qld)

 Table Chart PROFILE FAQ

-Paddington features high concentrations of group households, with a fairly typical median household size
+Paddington features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 63.0% of all households, including 28.2% couples with children, 26.2% couples without children, and 7.1% single parent families.
-Non-family households comprise the remaining 37.0%, with lone person households at 26.8% and group households at 10.3%.
-The median household size is 2.5 people, aligning with the Greater Brisbane average.
+Family households account for 63.0% of all households, including 28.2% couples with children, 26.2% couples without children, and 7.1% single parent families.
+Non-family households make up the remaining 37.0%, with lone person households at 26.8% and group households comprising 10.3%.
+The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households